hilbix/tino/howto/debian/secureboot.md

 This was done with Ubuntu 20.04 LTS.
 Probably it works for Debian similarily.

-# Disable SHIM validation
+# Disable need for driver signing

 - See also: <https://askubuntu.com/a/1198351/164798>

 My recommended variant for Ubuntu (and hopefully others, too) is to disable the signature verification algorithm in the Kernel.

-This is a overengineered needlessly complex designed method, and you probably need to go through it several times until you succeed.
+The following is an overengineered needlessly complex designed way, and you probably need to go through it several times until you succeed.
-However you only need to do this a single time, not each time the Kernel is updated.
+However you only need to succeed a single time, not each time the Kernel is updated ..
+I hope.

 > People always mistake complexity with seurity.
 > They do not understand, that complex things cannot provide any security,